Flow Gym: A framework for the development, benchmarking, training, and deployment of flow-field quantification methods

-\end{itemize} This design centralizes batching and episode control while remaining agnostic to the estimator.
-With this design, estimators can be tested in deployment-like scenarios, where consecutive \gls*{piv} images are used to quantify the flow field.

-\paragraph{Estimator} The \texttt{Estimator} module defines a unified interface for algorithms that process inputs (e.g., the \gls*{piv} image pairs) into estimates of interest.
-To maximally exploit parallelism on accelerators with JAX, the \texttt{Estimator} interface is stateless.
-For instance, each estimation call receives as input the current observation, the state of the estimator, and its trainable parameters, and returns as output the new estimator state and a dictionary of metrics (see \cref{fig:cover}):
+\paragraph{Estimator} The \texttt{Estimator} module defines a unified interface for algorithms that map observations (e.g., the \gls*{piv} image pairs) to quantities of interest.
+To align with JAX's programming model, the \texttt{Estimator} interface is stateless and functional.
+Each call to the \texttt{Estimator} receives as input the latest observation, the state of the \texttt{Estimator}, and the trainable state, and returns an updated \texttt{Estimator} state together with a dictionary of metrics (see \cref{fig:cover}):

-where \texttt{new\_state} includes the rolled history and updated randomness, and \texttt{metrics} provides task-specific logging information.
-The state captures short-term memory and run-time context, and comprises a batch of keys for controlled randomness and a rolling buffer of past inputs, outputs, and auxiliary information used in training or prediction.
-In the \emph{non-episodic} setting, the state is reset before each estimation.
-The trainable state captures the long-term parameters.
-For neural estimators, these are the model weights, optimizer state, and optimizer transformation.